 Types of legal jobs in the private sector include:

-No matter the job title, legal professionals in the private sector act as legal advocates on behalf of their employers, employing sharp thinking, attention to detail and their robust knowledge of legal terminology and best practices.
-If you’ve earned an MLS degree, your program may have taught you compliance skills, which can be particularly useful in contracting and sales departments of large firms — or, conflict resolution skills, which can come in handy if you end up working in the human resources or labor relations department of a company.
+No matter the job title, legal professionals in the private sector act as legal advocates on behalf of their employers, drawing on sharp thinking, attention to detail, and a robust knowledge of legal terminology and best practices.
+If you’ve earned an MLS degree, your program may have taught you compliance skills, which can be particularly useful in contracting and sales departments of large firms — or conflict resolution skills, which can come in handy if you end up working in the human resources or labor relations department of a company.